Who is this course for?

 - Equipment- what to carry and why.
 How to look after your gear.

 - Trip planning and preparation – including use of the NZ Avalanche Advisory, weather forecasts and checklists.

 - Skins- getting them on and off quick smart without holding too many people up.

-- Skinning- good technique – how to lay a good track others will enjoy.
+- Skinning- good technique – how to lay a good, safe track that others will enjoy.